source-data/soda-roberta/README.md

 The resource uses the huggingface (https://huggingface.co) and PyTorch (https://pytorch.org/) frameworks.

 The models trained below are used in the SmartTag engine that tags biological entities and their experimental roles in figure legends.
+Tagging biological entites that are the object of investigation in specific experiments reported in scientific figure and classifying their role as measured vs controlled variables allows to easily derive a knowledge graph representing scientific hypotheses reported in the literature.

-SmartTag uses a 3 step pipeline:
+SmartTag uses a 3-step pipeline:

 1. Segmentation of the text of figure legends into sub-panel legends.
 2. Named Entity Recognition of bioentities and experimental methods.
 3. Semantic tagging of the experimental role of generoducts as measured variable or controlled variable.

-Accordingle, 3 models are trained with the respective tasks: PANELIZATION, NER, ROLES.
-We provide below the instructions on how to train these three models eiter using a specialized language model trained on biological text from PubMedCentral or using pre-trained Roberta transformers.
+Accordingly, 3 models are trained with the respective tasks: PANELIZATION, NER, ROLES.
+We provide below the instructions on how to train these 3 models either using a specialized language model trained on biological text from PubMedCentral or using pre-trained Roberta transformers.

 # Use pretrained models